Lady Chatterley's Lover: Film and television

-The character of Lady Chatterley appears in Fanny Hill Meets Lady Chatterly (1967), Lady Chatterly Versus Fanny Hill (1974) and Young Lady Chatterley (1977).
+The character of Lady Chatterley appears in Fanny Hill Meets Lady Chatterly (1967), Lady Chatterly [sic] Versus Fanny Hill (1974) and Young Lady Chatterley (1977).
 Bartholomew Bandy meets her shortly after her 1917 marriage in the novel Three Cheers for Me (1962, revised 1973) by Donald Jack.

 Radio

-Lady Chatterley's Lover has been adapted for BBC Radio 4 by Michelene Wandor and was first broadcast in September 2006.
+Lady Chatterley's Lover was adapted for BBC Radio 4 by Michelene Wandor and broadcast in two parts in September 2006.
+Constance, Mellors and Sir Clifford were played respectively by Lia Williams, Robert Glenister and Roger Allam.

 Theatre

-Lawrence's novel was successfully dramatised for the stage in a three-act play by British playwright John Harte.
-Although produced at the Arts Theatre in London in 1961 (and elsewhere later on), his play was written in 1953.
-It was the only D.H.
-Lawrence novel ever to be staged, and his dramatisation was the only one to be read and approved by Lawrence's widow, Frieda.
-Despite her attempts to obtain the copyright for Harte to have his play staged in the 1950s, Baron Philippe de Rothschild did not relinquish the dramatic rights until his film version was released in France.

-Only the Old Bailey trial against Penguin Books for alleged obscenity in publishing the unexpurgated paperback edition of the novel prevented the play's transfer to the much bigger Wyndham's Theatre, for which it had already been licensed by the Lord Chamberlain's Office on 12 August 1960 with passages censored.
-It was fully booked out for its limited run at the Arts Theatre and well reviewed by Harold Hobson, the prevailing West End theatre critic of the time.
+Lawrence's novel was dramatised as a three-act play by the British playwright John Harte.
+It was produced at the Arts Theatre in London in 1961.
+The Arts was a theatre club: members of the audience had to be members.
+The theatre was therefore not subject to the authority of the official theatre censor, the Lord Chamberlain.
+The critic Felix Barker wrote, "Episodic, boring, full of trite dialogue and with some very stilted performances, this unimaginative exercise in bringing Lawrence to the stage must be accounted a failure".
+Clive Barnes commented that the play did not tackle Lawrence's themes of "sex. nature, industrialisation, and the animal humanity of man" and consisted of "stilted dialogue and the consequently unrealistic situation".
+A proposed transfer to a larger West End theatre had to be abandoned because the producer considered that changes demanded by the Lord Chamberlain's Office would render the play "phoney" and "mean the death of the play".

 A new stage version, adapted and directed by Philip Breen and produced by the English Touring Theatre and Sheffield Theatres, opened at the Crucible Theatre in Sheffield, between 21 September and 15 October 2016, before touring the UK until November 2016.
+When the production played at the Festival Theatre, Malvern a reviewer wrote, "Full marks to Philip Breen for arguably being the first director to present this literary classic as the writer probably intended".
+The reviewer in The Times found the play and production "clinical ... lacking in energy ... stilted".

 Parody

 MAD Magazine published in 1963 a spoof called Lady Chatterley's Chopped Liver And Other Recipes.

-Comedian Spike Milligan parodied the story in his According to Spike Milligan series, under the title of D. H. Lawrence's John Thomas and Lady Jane – Part II of Lady Chatterley's Lover.